MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 In this task, you will create a detection for Attack 2 on the host with the Microsoft Defender for Endpoint configured.

-The attack creates a new user and adds the user to the local administrators. <<<Should the student run this command?
-Why is this here>>>
+The attack creates a new user and adds the user to the local administrators.
 ```Command
 net user theusernametoadd /add
 net user theusernametoadd ThePassword1!